JustWhit3/osmanip/doc/Download and install.md

 ```shell
 make
 ```
+> **NOTE**: this Makefile is compatible with Ubuntu, MacOS and Windows operating systems.

 This will compile both main and test codes.
 An extra **obj** folder with object files and a **bin** folder with some executables for examples and testing, are now created.

 To run all the examples (or only one if you prefer):